Why Biking and Running Should Marry

 Need convincing?
 Read on to find out why biking and running should marry.

 It’s a given that running is a good form of exercise, but for some people, it might not be the best form of workout to start with or go back to after a period of hiatus.

 For those who put on a significant amount of weight, for instance, running may cause joint problems that could also potentially cause health concerns in the future.

 With cycling, you’re able to build your stamina steadily while getting a good cardiovascular workout without causing damage to leg muscles.

 Aerobic training enhances performance in sports by strengthening both the heart and lungs and improving muscle function.

 Both cycling and running are aerobic activities, with the former having less impact on the legs and joints than the latter.

-On the bike, you can alternate between going on a steady pace then getting out of the saddle and doing short sprints to increase speed and spike up your heart rate.
+On the bike, you can alternate between going at a steady pace then getting out of the saddle, and doing short sprints to increase speed and spike up your heart rate.

 A cycling power meter can measure your power output during these bursts of quick pedaling, allowing you to make adjustments for better training.
 Such interval workouts force the body to grow stronger and adapt quickly.